 TRANSPORTATION; I do not transport children in my vehicle at anytime... this includes emergencies.
 If need be, 911 will be called to take an injured child to the emergency room of the local hospital.
 I will not be able to go with them due to having other children in care, however their emergency card will be given to the paramedics.

-TRANSITIONING: I specialize in INFANT CARE...
-Once a child is 18 months of age it is up to the parent to start looking for another facility or childcare home for their family so that their child has the time to transition properly to their new childcare once they are 21 months old; Under certain circumstances a child is not quite ready to transition that why I allow a little leeway (provided that there isn't a younger infant waiting for the spot), however, ALL little ones will be aged out before their 2nd birthday...
+TRANSITIONING: I specialize in INFANT AND YOUNGER TODDLERS...
+Once a child is 16-17 months of age it is up to the parent to start looking for another facility or childcare home for their family so that their child has the time to transition properly to their new childcare once they are 18-19 months old; Under certain circumstances a child is not quite ready to transition so I allow a little leeway (provided that there isn't a younger infant waiting for the spot), however, ALL little ones will be aged out by 21 months old...
 I will help with the search and let you know when I hear of openings.

 VACATIONS/CLOSINGS: If you are going to be gone on vacation please let me know at least a week or two in advance so I don't worry about your child and your family.
 Fees are expected to be paid before your departure if your vacation time covers a payday, otherwise I will assume you are forfeiting your child's space without notice.